 You and your doctor will decide on a treatment plan based on:

 Light therapy (phototherapy).
 Exposing your skin to the sun or other ultraviolet light can improve your symptoms.
 You do this at a doctor's office or with a phototherapy unit at home.
-Newer techniques use a laser, which can target a small area with very focused UVB light.
+Newer techniques use an Xtrac laser, which can target a small area of psoriatic skin with a highly focused UVB light.

-Oral drugs.
-For psoriasis that doesn't respond to other treatments, pills such as methotrexate, cyclosporine, and Soriatane may help.
-They are usually reserved for moderate to severe psoriasis, because the side effects can be severe and need more careful watching by a doctor.
+Pills.
+For psoriasis that doesn't respond to other treatments, drugs like acitretin (Soriatane), apremilast (Otezla), cyclosporine (Neoral, Sandimmune), and methotrexate (Trexall) may help.
+They're usually reserved for moderate to severe psoriasis because the side effects can be harsh.
+Your doctor will need to keep a close watch on you.

-There are many alternative methods on the market that claim to treat psoriasis, including vitamins, enemas, acupuncture, shark cartilage, and emu oil.
-There are even spas where you can relax in a hot pool while little fish eat psoriasis plaques off your body.
+Many products on the market claim to treat psoriasis, including vitamins, enemas, acupuncture, shark cartilage, and emu oil.
+You can even go to a spa where you relax in a hot pool while little fish eat psoriasis plaques off your body.

-Check with your doctor before you try anything.
+Check with your doctor first so you know what’s OK for you.
 Even some herbal supplements and drugstore treatments can be risky -- more so if you use them with other treatments.
-Don't assume that "natural" means "safe" or trust treatments that claim to be a cure.
+So ask before you try.